spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

     * bkg_filter_size: int (pixels)
         Window size of the 2D median filter to apply to the low resolution background map

+    * nsigma: float
+        The "sigma" in threshold=(sigma * background_rms).
+Threshold is an image greater than the background which defines, on a pixel-by-pixel basis, the low signal limit above which sources are detected.

     * skyannulus_arcsec: float (arcseconds)
         Photometry measurement: inner radius of the circular annulus